jtara1/MiscScripts/README.md

 `templates/setup.py` is my go to setup.py file I include in every python module I want to distribute through `pip install git+https://github.com/jtara/my_repo` or through `pip install my_repo`

+`WinCMDTools/` contains scripts for adding hotkeys to make cmd or powershell usage more similar to default hotkeys for konsole on linux.
+Also includes scripts to switch to using python 2 or 3 since you'd need to change your environment variables then open new powershell everytime otherwise.

 `add_file_extensions.py` concatenates the user-given extension to each file in the given folder.
 Useful for when there's lots of media files made on linux